Breed of the Week: The Pug — A Lot of Dog in a Small Space

 Pugs are squishy-faced, hilarious, quirky, social and intensely loyal dogs.
-Just check out this
+Just check out this video to see the proof!

 Here are 13 facts you probably didn’t know….